Including Paulton’s Park rides and Peppa Pig World

 Paulton’s Park is the world’s first Peppa Pig World and has a range of attractions that cross from thrill-seekers to smaller rides for younger kids.

-You do need to book all your tickets in advance right now which you can easily do online.
-You then get sent your tickets to your email address and you can either print them out or have them handy on your phone.
+Buying your tickets online is very easy.
+Once purchased, you get sent your tickets to your email address and you can either print them out or have them handy on your phone.
 They are all scanned as you walk through the barrier.

 Kids under one meter do not need a ticket but may be measured on entry so be prepared.
 We have heard of some people having to buy an extra ticket on the day if their child is hovering around the one-meter mark.

 If you are planning to visit Paulton’s Park more than three times a year then it may be worth you looking at an Annual Pass.

 Essential Pass – This is the best pass if you are looking to only go in term time.
 You can turn up anytime, no booking needed as long as it’s not a seasonal event.

 Star Pass – With a Star Pass you can visit Paulton’s Park anytime you like as long as it is off-peak, this includes some weekends as well.
 You can just turn up but please check their calendar as some seasonal days do need to be pre-booked.
 You also get £2 digital downloads for ride photography, 20% off food and drink and 210% off in their retail shops.

 Premium Pass – The Premium Pass gives you access to Paulton’s Park every day it is open.
 This includes special seasonal days as well.
 You may need to still pre-book for special events, so please do check their website calendar.
 There are no restrictions on days with the Premium Pass.
 You also get all the extra’s like £2 digital downloads for ride photography, 20% off food and drink and 210% off in their retail shops.

 Paulton’s Park doesn’t have its own hotel but is very close to Romsey and the surrounding Southampton City.